Toss your sweaters to the side, because summer is officially here!

 For example, a study that used Echinacea purpurea plants concluded that early intervention reduced symptom severity in subjects with upper respiratory tract infection.
 Some people, in fact, cleared their cold symptoms up to three times faster than the placebo group.

 Many of the studies that have discounted the effectiveness of echinacea in recent years were found to have used low-quality forms of the herb.
-Buy fresh product and follow dosage instructions printed on the label.
+Buy a fresh product and follow dosage instructions printed on the label.

 Don’t let the sniffles get you down.
-You can beat the summer cold by bolstering immune system with supplements such as antioxidant mixture, astragalus, South African geranium, beta-glucan, and Echinacea.
+You can beat the summer cold by bolstering the immune system with supplements such as antioxidant mixture, astragalus, South African geranium, beta-glucan, and Echinacea.

 Michael T. Murray ND is a naturopathic physician regarded as one of the world’s top authorities on natural medicine.
 An educator, lecturer, researcher, and health food industry consultant, he is the author of more than 30 books, including The Encyclopedia of Natural Medicine (Atria, Third Edition, 2012) and his newest, The Complete Book of Juicing, Revised and Updated: Your Delicious Guide to Youthful Vitality (Clarkson Potter, 2014).